sanketshreeemal/pokerup/documentation/improvements.md

 ### High

-* **Alert: Non-existent username entry** - *Reason: When a host adds a username that is not in the system, a toast alert should appear: "Request user to log into PokerUp to update their game data."*
-    *Should only appear the first time the host adds a username that is not in the system.
-Once the alert is shown, dont have to show it for every player.
-Key to note that the non-recognized username could be implemented at anytime in the game - in any of the lobby newPlayerCards or in the new player add dialog as well in the [ID] page.*
-    *Toast should have a button on the right "Skip" that clears the Toast*
+N/A

 ### Medium

-* **Prefill: Host username** - *Reason: The first player username input should be pre-filled with the host's username, but should be editable.*
-* **Display: Player display name on username validation** - *Reason: When a valid username is entered, the player's display name should appear below the input in the newPlayerCard component to confirm the correct player is selected.
-This requires fetching the displayName from Firebase using `getDoc`.*
 * **Implement: Avatar selection in set-username dialog** - *Reason: The set-username dialog should allow users to choose from 5 randomly generated avatars, which are then stored as part of their player profile.*

 ### Low
 N/A

 ### Done
+* **(Done) Alert: Non-existent username entry** - *Reason: When a host adds a username that is not in the system, an alert should appear: "Request {username} to log into PokerUp for a richer experience."
+Alert style consistent with style design se tin teh application for a normal alert (not destriction or caution).*
+    *Alert should have a button on the right "Skip" that clears the Alert* *Alert check is only triggered and displayed after the user navigates out of the input component (to allow them to finish typing and ensure the alert is not premature)*
+    *In the lobby page, the alert should appear just above the scroll area and below game name input, pushing the scroll area down slightly.
+In the dialog box, present the alert above the submit button, extend the dialog height to accomodate*
+* **(Done) Display: Player display name on username validation** - *Reason: When a valid username is entered, the player's display name should appear below the input in the newPlayerCard component to confirm the correct player is selected.
+This requires fetching the displayName from Firebase based on the username in the input box.
+If the username is not found, just reproduce the given username.
+Use the theme file to see what style is appropriate here.
+It shoudl be visible but not overpowering.
+The username should be below the input but still inside the New Player Card component.*
 * **(Done) Improve: Card title format** - *Reason: Card titles should use the font and color defined in the application's theme, similar to other pages.*
 * **(Done) Refactor: Lobby page structure** - *Reason: The lobby page uses mostly custom CSS.
 It should be refactored to use existing UI components (Card, Input, Select, Button, ScrollArea, Alert, etc.) for consistency and maintainability.*
 * **√Standardize: Theme styling** - *Reason: The lobby page's components are not consistently styled with the application's theme.
 The `theme.ts` file should be used to define colors, fonts, backgrounds, and shadows.*